ThatWilsonNerd/SugarScripts/README.md

 SugarScripts
 ===========

-PHP script for deleting all records in a SugarCRM module
+Various PHP scripts for doing things with SugarCRM v7